contentstack-expert-services/migration-drupal-v8/README.md

 # Content migration from Drupal

-Built.io Contentstack is a headless CMS with an API-first approach that puts content at the center.
-It is designed to simplify the publication process by separating code from content.

-This project (export script) allows you to export content from Drupal using MySQL queries and makes it possible to import it into Built.io Contentstack.
-Using this project, you can easily export Drupal Content types ( Article, Page, Custom content types) Users, Tags, and Vocabularies, into Built.io Contentstack.
+This project (export script) allows you to export content from Drupal using MySQL queries and makes it possible to import it into Contentstack.
+Using this project, you can easily export Drupal Content types ( Article, Page, Custom content types) Vocabularies, into Contentstack.

 ## Installation

-Download this project and run the command given below in a terminal:
+Clone/Download this project and run the command given below in a terminal:

 ```bash
 npm install
 ```

 This command will install the required node files on your system.

 ## Configuration